Writing Lessons & Advice: Theme

 Themes noted: class and gender struggles, love, life

 How: As elderly Rose recounts her experience on the fated ship, she begins her story by contrasting the luxury ship with her feelings of imprisonment by societal values and expectations of the time.
-She was traveling to America with her mother and wealthy but abusive fiance.
+She was traveling to America with her mother and wealthy but abusive fiance, Cal.
 Their marriage would resolve her family’s financial problems and maintain their upper-class status, but the relationship was ultimately loveless.
 This leads Rose to contemplate suicide on the stern railing of the ship, but Jack Dawson is nearby to talk her down.

 Sadly, Jack perishes before they can be rescued from the wreckage.
 Rose promises she’ll never let go as she surrenders him to the icy ocean.
 On the rescue ship, she hides from her mother and ex-fiance in steerage and claims the last name Dawson when the worker asks.
 From there, she goes on to live the liberated life she planned with Jack.